knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

         }
        ```

-1. In your project directory, create a file named `Dockerfile` and copy the code
+1. In your project directory, create a file named `Dockerfile` and copy the following code
-   block below into it.
+   block into it.
 For detailed instructions on dockerizing a Go app, see
    [Deploying Go servers with Docker](https://blog.golang.org/docker).

        ```docker